nipreps/qc-book/docs/auto-qc/iqms_first_contact.md

 ## Manual ratings are very correlated with the acquisition site
-Let's go further in exploring this effect, by now focusing our attention on the dataset's targets (`train_y`).
+Let's go further in exploring this effect, by now focusing our attention on the dataset targets (`train_y`).